 Desert flowers thriving in the hot summer weather

-Summer annuals and ephemerals (short-cycle perennials) species were planted into the Mound and throughout the Botanic Garden in November and are flowering now.
+Summer annuals and ephemerals (short-cycle perennials) species can be found flowering in the Mound and throughout the Botanic Garden.
 They thrive in hot, dry conditions and add colour to the gardens in the summer when a lot of other plants have finished flowering.
 Look for some of these:

 Some species of Gomphrena or bachelors buttons, with many tiny, dark pink flowers forming a rounded flower head (inflorescence) can also be seen.
 It’s a great little garden plant.